 If you are financing your purchase, you will need a “mortgage pre-approval” certificate or letter from your lender stating that you are pre-approved for a mortgage with an amount high enough to match your offer.
 See your => 7 Best Finance Options

-Step 2 is to hire a buyer agent who has experience at helping folks purchase foreclosed homes.
+Step 2 Hire a buyer agent who has experience at helping folks purchase foreclosed homes.

 Step 3 You found one you like and want to make an offer.
 Offers must be in writing and contain your “proof of funds” or Mortgage pre-approval.
 An “earnest money deposit” will be required.
 Normally $1,000 is sufficient.